Marriage

 1) Birth certificate (original or officially certified copy)

-2) Czech identity card or a valid travel document (if the ID does not include information on personal status and the permanent residence address, it is also necessary to provide this information by submitting an extract from the Information System of Inhabitant Records).
+2) Czech identity card or a valid travel document (if the ID does not include information on personal status and permanent residence address, it is also necessary to provide this information by submitting an extract from the Information System of Inhabitant Records).

-3) Extracts from the Information System of Inhabitant Records on personal status and the permanent residence abroad or equivalent documents issued by the state in in which the fiancé(e) permanently resides (if issued by the foreign state).
+3) Extracts from the Information System of Inhabitant Records on personal status and the permanent residence abroad or equivalent documents issued by the state in which the fiancé(e) permanently resides (if issued by the foreign state).

 4) Court final judgement of divorce of a previous marriage (if the fiancé(e) is divorced) or a death certificate of a deceased spouse, if the fiancé(e) is widowed.